caseywatts/caseywatts.github.io/_posts/2019-12-28-debugging-your-brain-5.md

 One tip I have is to make a weekly 15-minute calendar event (or something like that).
 Maybe attach it to something else you do reliably, so they trigger each other to happen?
 Habit forming could be its own entire post/chapter.
 Make some small, achievable goals, and track them?

-## Why doesn't everybody already do CBT?
+## Why doesn't everybody already do CBT

 CBT takes time, energy, and skill.